SAreebZaheer/MUTEX/README.md

 A kernel-level proxy service module for Linux that provides transparent network proxying through kernel space.

+Any mention of MUTEX is a direct reference to the development team's name unless specified explicitly.

 ## Project Overview

 MUTEX is a loadable kernel module (LKM) that creates a kernel-level proxy service by hooking into the Linux network stack.
 This approach eliminates the need for user-level proxying typically required by VPNs and proxy services, providing better performance and transparency.